hakuhodo-technologies/scope-rl/docs/documentation/subpackages/basicgym_about.rst

 * :class:`action_type`: Type of the action space.
 * :class:`n_actions`: Number of actions in the discrete action case.
 * :class:`action_dim`: Dimension of the action (context).
-* :class:`action_context`: Feature vectors that characterizes each action.
+* :class:`action_context`: Feature vectors that characterize each action.
 Applicable only when action_type is "discrete".
 * :class:`reward_type`: Reward type.
 * :class:`reward_std`: Noise level of the reward.
 Applicable only when reward_type is "continuous".
 * :class:`obs_std`: Noise level of the state observation.